complyue/hasdb/README.md

 **nor** a separate
 [Graph Query Language](https://github.com/graphql/graphql-spec)
 is needed.
-While transactional semantics already carried by the object attribute model, intrinsicly to **Edh** the language, the persistence capability is added to vanilla **Edh** objects, as unintrusively as wearing an exoskeleton.
+While transactional semantics already carried by the object attribute model, intrinsic to **Edh** the language, the persistence capability is added to vanilla **Edh** objects, as unintrusively as wearing an exoskeleton.